Energy & Vitality

 Energy isn't something you find — it's something you protect.
 Stable energy comes from sleep, sunlight, real food, movement, and meaningful daily rhythm.

 Persian tradition saw vitality as the harmony of body, breath, and spirit.
-Modern science describes it as mitochondrial health, hormone balance, and circadian rhythm.
+Modern science describes it as mitochondrial health, hormone balance, and circadian rhythm (your body's roughly 24-hour internal clock).

 Common symptoms & contributing factors